 Wherever your adventures take you—whether mountain biking, boating, hunting, or something else—please take the time to ask yourself the following:

-3. Do people know where I am and when I’m expected to return?
-Leaving a map or GPS coordinates and note with specific details is a smart idea.
+Do people know where I am and when I’m expected to return?
+While leaving a map or GPS coordinates and note with specific details is common sense, most people either forget or flat out don’t think to do it.

-4. Am I familiar with the basics of wilderness survival?
-If not, take some time to educate yourself.
+Am I familiar with the basics of outdoor survival?
+If not, take some time to educate yourself about outdoor safety as it relates to your specific activity (i.e., hunting, fishing, boating, hiking, etc.).

-8. Do I have any means to get help if needed?
+Do I have any means to get help if needed?
 Will you be in cell range?
-If not, you may want to look into getting a sattelite communicator, such as Garmin inReach.
+If not, you may want to look into getting a satellite communicator, such as Garmin inReach.
+If you do happen to find yourself incapacitated in the mountains and have the ability to power up your cell phone, change your voicemail greeting to let callers know your location and that you need help.

-10. Do I know how to use everything in my first aid kit?
-Let’s be real now….
+Do I know how to use everything in my first aid kit?
+It’s better to read instructions now, rather than when you’re about to pass out or bleed out.

 As a hunter and hiker, I think it’s worthwhile to think through possible emergency scenarios: What would you do if you were alone and fell out of a tree stand, cut yourself while skinning a deer, or were caught between a mama bear and her cubs?